Childhood beach memories

 I’ve just turned 70, and I am still navigating.

-For more essays like Michelle Minott’s childhood beach memories, check out the Boomer From Our Readers department.
+For more essays like Michele Minott’s childhood beach memories, check out the Boomer From Our Readers department.

 Interested in submitting your own essay?
 Read our guidelines to learn how.